 In the early morning of 27 April 1895, the royal yacht De Valk brought two Countesses van Buren from Vlissingen to Queenborough.
-In reality, the Countesses were, in fact, Queen Emma and the 14-year-old Queen Wilhelmina of the Netherlands.
-From Queenborough, the Queens took the train to London where they were received by the Prince of Wales (the future Edward VII) and the Duchess of Albany, who was Emma’s sister.
+The Countesses were, in fact, Queen Emma and the 14-year-old Queen Wilhelmina of the Netherlands.
+From Queenborough, the Queens took the train to London where they were received by the Prince of Wales (the future King Edward VII) and the Duchess of Albany, who was Emma’s sister.

 The two Queens stayed at the Brown’s Hotel at Albemarle Street.
 That same day, they visited the National History Museum, followed by a carriage ride through Hyde Park.
 The following day, they attended a service at the Church of Austin Friars, known as the Dutch church.
 In the afternoon, they met with the Duchess of Albany again at Claremont House after taking the train from London Waterloo.

 The next two days, the young Queen spent several hours at the British Museum to continue her education.
 Nevertheless, there was still plenty of shopping done, and she also watched the Changing of the Guard in front of St James’s Palace.